jvtrigueros/blog.jvtrigueros.com/README.md

 To start a Jekyll development server, run the Docker container using the command bellow:

-    docker run --rm --name jk -p 4000:4000 -e POLLING=true -v %cd%/src:/srv/jekyll jekyll/jekyll jekyll serve
+    docker run --rm -it --name jk -p 4000:4000 -e POLLING=true -v %cd%/src:/srv/jekyll jekyll/jekyll jekyll serve

 It's very intense, but at a high level:

 - `--rm` will remove the container when stopped.
-- `--name` sets a name for the container (more on that later).
+- `--name` sets a name for the container, just in case we need to `exec` into the container later.
 - `-p 4000:4000` binds host port to container port, so that we can access the site (may not need this)
 - `-e POLLING=true` sets environment variable to force jekyll to poll filesystem because we're using Docker for Windows
   - More on this on the [Caveats](https://github.com/jekyll/docker/wiki/Usage:-Running#caveats) section.